somayarayan/udacity-fsdn-capstone-somaya/README.md

 ### Available Endpoints

-This is a table about which ressources exist and which method you can use on them.
+This is a table about which resources exist and which methods you can use on them.

                           Allowed Methods
        Endpoints    |  GET |  POST |  DELETE | PATCH  |